Luigi Biraghi: Beatification

-The process for beatification had commenced on 27 October 1971 under Cardinal Giovanni Colombo in Milan despite the fact that formal assent to commence the cause was not granted until 26 June 1981 which granted him the posthumous title Servant of God.
+The process for beatification had commenced on 27 October 1971 under Cardinal Giovanni Colombo in Milan despite the fact that formal assent to commence the cause was not granted until 26 June 1981, which granted him the posthumous title Servant of God.
 The local process saw the accumulation of documents relevant to the life of Biraghi and received its ratification in 1993.

 The Positio was submitted to the Congregation for the Causes of Saints in Rome in 1995 for further evaluation and allowed for Pope John Paul II to declare him to be Venerable on 20 December 2003 after recognizing that he had lived a life of heroic virtue.

-The miracle needed for beatification was investigated and ratified on 24 March 1999 and from there proceeded to Rome for careful inspection.
-John Paul II approved the miracle on 20 December 2004 which allowed for him to be beatified under his predecessor Pope Benedict XVI on 30 April 2006.
+The miracle needed for beatification was investigated and ratified on 24 March 1999, and from there proceeded to Rome for careful inspection.
+John Paul II approved the miracle on 20 December 2004, which allowed for him to be beatified under his successor Pope Benedict XVI on 30 April 2006.
 Cardinal Jose Saraiva Martins presided over the beatification.